nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 The editors should now assign reviewers.
 As long as the number of assigned reviewers is less than two, they will receive a reminder.

-### Editors in chief: add a comment to announce the editors
+### Editors-in-chief: add a comment to announce the editors

 You must wait for the assigned handling editor to react and confirm that they can handle the submission, first by confirming (when accessing the